lennyleadership/zhichang/content/docs/01 Interview Experience/20 Health Canada Chemist/01 Interview prep/Interview_preparation.md

 [Office of the Superintendent of Bankruptcy Canada]
     </p></td>
     <td><p>Case #01 [AECL] in 2015, when I was working with AECL as a Chemist.
 There were problems with the laboratory information management system (LIMS).
 We did not get the LIMS updated that year.
 I talked with my manager about reasons.
 Firstly, it slowed down data processing.
 Secondly, we paid annual service fee without getting benefit.
 Meanwhile, I leveraged the retired manager’s power to persuade the manager.
 I suggested having my manager seeking support from the IT manager at the corporate level.
 Finally, the LIMS issue became a top priority for the manager, and we got the LIMS updated.
-[Two-way communication] Case #02 [LifeLabs] identify aqueous residual issue - technologist with scientist.
+[Two way communication] Case #02 [LifeLabs] identify aqueous residual issue - technologist with scientist.
     </p></td>
   </tr>
 </tbody>